tomasstolker/species/docs/installation.rst

     $ git pull origin main

 Do you want to make changes to the code?
 Please fork the `species` repository on the Github page and clone your own fork instead of the main repository.
-Contributions and pull requests are very welcome (see :ref:`contributing` section).
+Contributions and pull requests are welcome (see :ref:`contributing` section).

 Testing `species`
 -----------------